What is an associate’s degree?

 Many associate degree jobs have a short payback timeframe of only two years due to a high median salary and a substantially lower tuition rate than a bachelor’s degree.
-You can launch a career with two years or less of higher education and even make more money than workers with a four-year bachelor’s degree.
+You can launch a lucrative career with this 2-year college degree, sometimes even making more money than workers with a bachelor’s degree.

-Our list of associate degree jobs includes rewarding jobs for just about everyone.
-Some of these jobs pay well.
-Some of the jobs in the list don’t require an associate’s degree, but having one provides an edge on the competition.
+Below, we will discuss some of the best associate degrees for high-salary career paths.
+Some of the jobs in the list don’t require an associate degree, but having one provides an edge on the competition.